 The Origin Of Pride Month Is Really Fascinating — Here's Why We Celebrate It

-I spoke to Marc Stein, professor of history at San Francisco State University and author of Rethinking the Gay and Lesbian Movement, about the history of Pride month.
-His next book, Documenting the Stonewall Riots: A Primary Source Reader, will be published by New York University Press in 2019 — and he gave me a little preview.
-"The final chapter will feature a set of articles from 1970 to 1973 that document the earliest gay pride marches, parades, and protests," says Stein.
-"In the early years, gay pride events were conceptualized more as marches and demonstrations than as parades and festivals."
+I spoke to Marc Stein, professor of history at San Francisco State University and author of Rethinking the Gay and Lesbian Movement and Documenting the Stonewall Riots: A Primary Source Reader, about the history of Pride month.
+"In the early years, gay pride events were conceptualized more as marches and demonstrations than as parades and festivals," Stein tells Elite Daily.

 The Stonewall Riots of 1969 are remembered as the beginning of the modern gay rights movement.
 In the early morning hours of June 28, 1969, New York City police raided the Stonewall Inn in the West Village.
 This bar had become an important space for NYC's underground gay community.
 Police raids were routine, but this occasion was different.
 For the first time, community members fought back, inciting what would become known as the Stonewall Riots.
 "After bar patrons and passersby resisted and fought back, thousands rioted in the streets near the Stonewall Inn over the course of the next week," says Stein.